styfle/Basic-Wars/readme.md

 * Remove the Lava cell type and changed Tree to Swamp
 * Limit movement on cells (tanks cant go in water, etc)
 * Added resume feature so players can continue game
+* Add a view with the instructions on how to play
+* Added sprite images (soldier, tank, plane)

 Beta Testing